formateli/gpropertygrid/docs/usage.rst

 Take care of following when creating a new porperty class:

-* The ``do_force_value`` function must overriden.
+* The ``do_force_value`` function must be overriden.
 This way we indicate how default value must be treated at creation time.
 * The ``on_change`` function must be extended.
 This way we can tell to property grid that value has changed.
 * In special cases ``update_display_value`` function can be overriden if property need a custom display representation.